josfam/alx-backend-javascript/0x03-ES6_data_manipulation/README.md

 Create a function named `setFromArray` that returns a `Set` from an array.

 It accepts an argument (Array, of any kind of element).

+## 7. More set data structure

+Create a function named `hasValuesFromArray` that returns a boolean if all the elements in the array exist within the set.

+It accepts two arguments: a `set` (Set) and an `array` (Array).